Mahler (film): Plot

 The opening credits begin with a little hut on a pier on an idyllic lake exploding in flames; then a cocooned woman struggles to break free of her white wrappings in an outdoor setting near a rough rock carving of Mahler’s head.

 The structure of the film is that Mahler and his wife Alma have returned to Europe from his time conducting in the United States, and are on the train to Vienna.
-People are thronging the platforms to greet him at each station, but he makes Alma draw the blinds and won’t listen to the people's speeches or receive their bouquets.
+People are thronging the platforms to greet him at each station, but he makes Alma draw the blinds and will not listen to the people's speeches or receive their bouquets.
 Instead, various incidents on the train trigger his memories or visions, and we see them.
 Alma’s lover Max is also on the train, urging her to leave Mahler and get off with him a couple of stops before Vienna.

 The idyllic hut on the pier is seen in the first flashback: Mahler is trying to compose in it, and he gets Alma to go around the whole lake hushing the animals and people who are making noise.
 She succeeds at this by persuasion and giving out beer.

 A woman who agrees to change compartments with the couple comments that Mahler’s newly composed Ninth Symphony is all about death; this upsets him, as does someone else’s dictum that after Beethoven no composer can ever write more than nine symphonies.
-He has a heart attack and a doctor on the train tends and revives him, but he has a vision of being alive in a glass coffin while Alma and Max ignore his pleas, carry on with each other and cremate him.
+He has a heart attack and a doctor on the train tends and revives him, but he has a vision of being alive in a windowed coffin while Alma and Max ignore his pleas, carry on with each other and cremate him.

 Other flashbacks include a visit to the Emperor of Austria Franz Josef about a music director job.
 Franz Josef is far too young for the early 1900s, when the movie is set, and makes more and more outrageous demands on Mahler, ending by making him expose the physical evidence that he is Jewish and rejecting him on those grounds.
-It turns out this is not the real Emperor but a friend of Mahler’s who thinks he’s the Emperor, and the locale is the asylum.
-In another episode, Alma wants to compose music too and Mahler’s lead singer sings her song, but Mahler tells her her job is wife and mother and composition is too stressful, citing their mad friend and Mahler’s brother, whose lack of success at it led to his mental breakdown and suicide.
+It turns out this is not the real Emperor but Mahler's friend Hugo Wolf, who thinks he is the Emperor, and the locale is the asylum.
+In another episode, Alma wants to compose music too and Mahler's lead singer sings her song, but Mahler tells her her job is wife and mother and composition is too stressful, citing their mad friend and Mahler's brother, whose lack of success at it led to his mental breakdown and suicide.
 Alma sadly buries her song in the woods and mourns over it.